 Service at TSCA

-The whole academy annually takes part in MAD (make a difference) day; the Forestry Commission assign areas in our local forests, which we collaboratively clear of invasive species.
+Year 7 annually takes part in MAD (make a difference) day; the Forestry Commission assign areas in our local forests, which we collaboratively clear of invasive species.
 We often reach out to the wider community.
 An example of this is inviting the local retired community for a three course meal, cooked by the students.
 Also at Easter time students deliver Easter eggs to local residents.
 We strive to support as many charities as possible; last year students wore a blue item of clothing for a day, to raise awareness for Bluebell Wood.
-Mr. Wheatcroft ran the Edinburgh marathon for CGD, a charity which was already being supported as a student within the school relied on this charity throughout his time with us.
 For multiple years we have supported Comic Relief, Police Aid Convoys, Children in Need and the Christmas shoebox appeal.

 Round Square and its philosophy have evolved from the teachings and beliefs of the renowned educationalist, Kurt Hahn.
 He believed that given the appropriate set of circumstances and the correct attitude, young men and women could discover their own inner strength and an understanding of the physical and social world around them.
 “Education must enable young people to effect what they have recognized to be right, despite hardships, despite dangers, despite inner scepticism, despite boredom, and despite mockery from the world.”